splunk/public-o11y-docs/get-started/o11y-trial.rst

    :width: 80%
    :alt: Free trial first sign-in view

-When you first sign in, you see your user Home page.
+When you first sign in, you see your Home page.
 You can show onboarding content by selecting the action menu (|more|) in the upper right-hand corner.
 This will display helpful videos and links on most pages to help you get started.

 You can also expand the left-hand navigation menu to show the full names of the sections instead of the icons only, by selecting the double angle brackets in the bottom left-hand corner.